March 25, 2023

 • Solar laminate

-1. Feed in the glass-foil-string package in the lamination chamber
+1. Feed in the glass-foil-string package into the lamination chamber

-2. Creating a vacuum with pumping out all air from the laminator chamber
+2. Creating a vacuum by pumping all air from the laminator chamber

-3. Pressing and heating the glass and foils to connect the complete package to a solid laminate
+3. Pressing and heating the glass and foils to bond the complete package into a solid laminate

 Laminator of solar panel machines